IoriBranford/beeshooter/genesis/POSTMORTEM.md

 For each audio asset, you specify a driver to play it with.
 My musician [Tytanium654](https://tytanium654.neocities.org/) provided the Deflemask project file for his song [Funk Buster](https://www.youtube.com/watch?v=QGkhsiXLJEg), from which I exported a [VGM](https://vgmrips.net) file, which rescomp compiles into XGM music data.
 The MP3 sounds only had to be converted to WAVs in [Audacity](https://www.audacityteam.org), and rescomp automatically downsamples WAVs to a supported sample rate.

 Probably the biggest audio problem I faced was the music volume.
 The song was originally made for standalone listening; in-game, it tended to drown out lower sound effects.
 Additional complicating factors were the lack of volume controls in the XGM driver and rescomp not supporting volumes set in VGM files.
-Per Tytanium's suggestion, I grabbed a copy of the [Furnace](https://tildearrow.org/furnace/) tracker and lowered the level of Operator 4 on each instrument.
-A reduction of around -10 per instrument sounded about right.
+Per Tytanium's suggestion, I grabbed a copy of the [Furnace](https://tildearrow.org/furnace/) tracker and lowered each instrument's Operator 4 level.
+A reduction of around -10 each sounded about right.

 ## Graphics